shounakshastri/shounakshastri.github.io/_Steganography/BasicStego.md

 ## Introduction

 Steganography is used to <span style='color:green'>_hide_</span> data in some other data.
 Now, in order to understand Steganography, it is important to understand why we hide stuff?
-Well, mostly because we want the said stuff to be safe from others as people might take it or tamper it or even worse, tell everybody else about it.
+Well, we mostly hide stuff because we want it to be safe from others as people might take it or tamper it or even worse, tell everybody else about it.
 Now, we can hide stacks of cash in a mattress or a can of paint, but what if your stuff is not a stack of cash?
 What if your stuff is more...incorporeal?

 ...